 - Championship Round: Top teams in each flight will advanced to the Championship round.
 In this round, games will run their full length (2 X 25 halves for 4th grade, 2 X 30 minute halves for 5th & 6th grade and 2 X 35 minute halves for 7th/8th grade.)

 NOTE: 2nd & 3rd Grade still play 2 X 15 minute halves.

 - Overtime: Only allowed for the Championship games, as there must be a winner.

 If tied after regulation time, 2 X 5 minute overtime periods will be played, with no halftime break, and with the “golden goal,” or sudden death rule in effect.
 First team to score wins.

-If still tied after OT, the game will be decided by penalty kicks.
+If a game is still tied after OT, the game will be decided by Penalty Kicks.
 Penalty kick shootout is 5 kicks per team from five different players, taken in alternating sequence.
 Any player may be selected to kick, including the goalie and players on the bench at the end of OT.
 The team with the most goals wins.
 If tied after 5 shots each, each team continues with 1 new player per shot until one team wins.